-We will host relevant information on our website for staff who wish to learn more about mental health.
+We will host relevant information on our website and via MS Teams for staff who wish to learn more about mental health.
 The MindEd learning portal provides free online training suitable for staff wishing to know more about a specific issue.

 Recent research also indicates that up to one in ten young people in the UK engage in self-harming behaviours, and that this figure is higher amongst specific populations, including young people with special educational needs.
-School staff can play an important role in preventing self-harm and also in supporting students, peers and parents of students currently engaging in self-harm.
+School staff can play an important role in preventing self-harm and also in supporting students, peers and parents/carers of students currently engaging in self-harm.

-Where children have suffered abuse and neglect, or other potentially traumatic adverse childhood experiences, this can have a lasting impact throughout childhood.
+Where children have suffered abuse and neglect, or other potentially traumatic Adverse Childhood Experiences, this can have a lasting impact throughout childhood.

 School staff may become aware of warning signs which indicate a student is experiencing difficulties that may lead to thoughts of self-harm or suicide.
 These warning signs should always be taken seriously and staff observing any of these warning signs should seek further advice from the DSL.
-Where possible a member of staff trained in Youth Mental Health First Aid should support the student and where appropriate complete the 'Suicidal Ideation Assessment' with the student.